tcoliver/jamf-app-install-template/README.md

 | `configure`        | Configuration steps to run after the install completes            |
 | `dont_run`         | Logic to determine if the script should cancel the install        |

+**Important Notes:**

-**Important Note:** Return 0 from the `dont_run` function to cancel the install.
+- Return 0 from the `dont_run` function to cancel the install.
 Returning anything other than 0 (e.g., return 1) will allow the script to continue.
 The script continues by default.
+- `INSTALL_PATH` may be left as "" for pkg installs.
+Doing so disables automatic detections.
+This can be useful for non-standard applications which do not install to /Applications/

 ### 3.3 An example Zoom configuration